MdKAMRAN7255/React_Practical_2/README.md

 For this App I created 4 Component Inside Component Folder:
 - Navbar.js: This compnent is containing ***Header*** which have ***Date, Day, Month, Year***.
 - Items.js: This component is containing ***List*** and ***Custom checkbox***.
 And this component is statefull Component.
+    I used map function to display list from array and inside that map function I put checkbox so that every todo item has their own checkbox that point to     that particular item.
 - AddButton.js: For the Addition Button at the bottom-center of page.

 These all three component are functional component.